 ADS holders will experience dilution to the extent that additional Class A ordinary shares are issued upon settlement of restricted share units or exercise of outstanding options that we may grant from time to time.
-As of February 28, 2011, there were 885,000 Class B restricted share units outstanding, with each such restricted share unit settleable upon vesting by the issuance of one Class B ordinary share, and 1,379,200 Class A restricted share units outstanding, with each such restricted share units outstanding share unit settleable upon vesting by the issuance of one Class A ordinary share.
+As of February 28, 2012, there were 455,000 Class B restricted share units outstanding, with each such restricted share unit settleable upon vesting by the issuance of one Class B ordinary share, and 1,069,650 Class A restricted share units outstanding, with each such restricted share unit settleable upon vesting by the issuance of one Class A ordinary share.